 Sam Smemo comes to Swarthmore after a 27-year law enforcement career.
 For the last 15-plus years Sam was a Special Agent with the Federal Bureau of Investigation (FBI).
 During his career with the FBI, Sam worked Narcotics, Organized Crime and Counterterrorism investigations.
 Sam also supervised Organized Crime, Domestic and International Terrorism squads.
 Prior to the FBI, Sam worked for the United States Marshals Service (USMS) for over ten years primarily conducting federal fugitive investigations.
 Sam began his law enforcement career with the Miami-Dade Police Department.

 Sam received his B.S. in Criminology from Florida State University and his Masters in Homeland Security from the University of Long Island.
-Sam is a member of the Homeland Security Management Institute Association Network and is an Adjunct Faculty member of Widener University where he is teaching a Domestic Terrorism course in the fall of 2014.
+Sam is a member of the Homeland Security Management Institute Association Network and is an Adjunct Faculty member of Widener University where he teaches a Domestic Terrorism course.

 Elizabeth "Beth" Pitts, Associate Director for Investigations